cztomczak/cefpython/docs/api/Browser.md

 | --- | --- |
 | __Return__ | void |

-Call this method before destroying a contained browser window.
-This method performs any internal cleanup that may be needed before the browser window is destroyed.
-See [LifespanHandler](LifespanHandler.md)::DoClose() documentation for additional usage information.
+This method does nothing.
+Kept for BC.

 ### Reload